-- Keep a food journal to track what you eat and how it makes you feel immediately after eating and several hours later.
+Keep a food journal to track what you eat and how it makes you feel immediately after eating and several hours later.
 After a week or two, see if you notice any patterns.
-Because there are so many foods that can be triggers, if you have several food sensitivities, it can be like finding a needle in the haystack.
+Because so many foods can be triggering, having several food sensitivities can be like finding a needle in a haystack.

-- Blood tests - there are several types of blood tests.
-It is best to work with a functional medicine doctor to analyze your results and discuss a plan of action.
-Functional medicine doctors tend to consider a more narrow results range than an allopathic medical doctor.
-A wider lens considers a broader range to be within normal limits while a more narrow lens catches food intolerances and sensitivities that may otherwise be missed.
+Blood tests - there are several types of blood tests.
+Working with a functional medicine doctor to analyze your results and discuss an action plan is best.
+Functional medicine doctors consider a narrower range of results than an allopathic medical doctor.
+A wider lens considers a broader range to be within normal limits, while a more narrow lens catches food intolerances and sensitivities that may otherwise be missed.

-- Skin prick test - also called a scratch test.
-If you are on certain medications or have severe eczema this test is not recommended.
+Skin prick test - also called a scratch test.
+This test is not recommended if you are on certain medications or have severe eczema.
 This test checks for immediate reactions to allergens.

 Healing the gut

-- Eat a wide variety of nutrient dense foods - consider eating all the colors of the rainbow, food that is found locally and is in season and organic when possible.
-The Environmental Working Group is a great resource to know which foods contain the highest pesticide load and which do not.
+Eat a wide variety of nutrient-dense foods - consider eating all the colors of the rainbow, food that is found locally and is in season, and organic when possible.
+The Environmental Working Group is an excellent resource for knowing which foods contain the highest pesticide load and which do not.

-- Supplement with vitamins and minerals you are depleted in.
-Many herbal galactogogues that are lactation supplements are also supportive of gut health.
+Supplement with vitamins and minerals you are depleted in.
+Many herbal galactagogues that are lactation supplements are also supportive of gut health.

-It is not uncommon to realize a sensitivity to a food you never suspected once you begin eliminating foods.
-We get used to how we feel and may not know what it feels to be at our best until the fog of everyday symptoms lifts.
-Your leaky gut may trick you and you will crave what foods you are sensitive to.
+It is common to identify other food sensitivities to foods you never suspected once you begin eliminating foods.
+We get used to how we feel and may not know what it feels like to be at our best until the fog of everyday symptoms lifts.
+Your leaky gut may trick you, and you will crave the foods you are sensitive to.

 Eating foods in moderation

-For foods that you have an intolerance for, this may be alright.
-If the food causes sensitivity, it may be better to eliminate it all together.
-Sure, it may be ok for a little while, but perhaps not for long.
+For foods that you have an intolerance to, this may be alright.
+If the food causes sensitivity, it may be better to eliminate it altogether.
+Sure, it may be ok for a while, but only for a short time.
 Think of a closet.
 If you keep putting things in there, the closet gets full.
-If you continue at some point the closet will overflow and not be able to tolerate all you have put in there.
-The same goes for eating a food that your body is sensitive to.
-It may be alright and not cause symptoms right away, but inflammation in the body increases and as time goes by, symptoms begin to express or surface and cause problems.
+If you continue, the closet will overflow at some point, and you cannot tolerate all you have put in there.
+The same goes for eating food that your body is sensitive to.
+It may be alright and not cause symptoms right away, but inflammation in the body increases, and as time goes by, symptoms begin to express or surface and cause problems.

-Not every food that you have a sensitivity to needs to be eliminated forever.
-As you address the underlying issues, some of those foods can be added back in and you no longer will react to them.
-Other foods will likely continue to cause disruption and may remain food sensitivities for life.
+Not every food you are sensitive to needs to be eliminated forever.
+As you address the underlying issues, some of those foods can be added back in, and you will no longer react to them.
+Other foods will likely cause disruption and may remain food sensitivities for life.